ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-infra-design.md

 ### IBM Cloud network overview
 {: #storage-infra-design-ibm-cloud-net-ovw}

 The physical network of {{site.data.keyword.cloud_notm}} is separated into three distinct networks: Public, Private, and Management.
-For more information about the public, private, and management networks, see [Overview of {{site.data.keyword.vmwaresolutions_short}}](/docs/vmwaresolutions?topic=vmwaresolutions-solution_overview).
+For more information about the public, private, and management networks, see [Overview of VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-solution_overview).

 For more information about the {{site.data.keyword.cloud_notm}} network, see [{{site.data.keyword.cloud_notm}} global data centers](https://www.ibm.com/cloud/data-centers/){:external}.